remunds/blendrl-dev/HOW_TO_USE.md

 ### Workflow

->Example worklfow to integrate a new game with the blendrl project.
+>Example workflow to integrate a new game with the blendrl project.

 ```
 ┌──────────────────┐      ┌────────────────┐      ┌──────────┐      ┌─────────────────┐